dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ScalableMLModelOnWebAPI-IntegrationPkg/README.md

 SamplePrediction prediction = _predictionEnginePool.Predict(sampleData);
 ```

 As simple as a single line.
-The object _predictionEnginePool will be injected in the controller's constructor or into you custom class.
+The object _predictionEnginePool will be injected in the controller's constructor or into your custom class.

 Internally, it is optimized so the object dependencies are cached and shared across Http requests with minimum overhead when creating those objects.